Skyrmion Crystals in the Triangular Kondo Lattice Model: Introduction

-While the conjecture is supported by an increasing number of experimental results on centrosymmetric metallic magnets~\cite{MallikR1998a,SahaSR1999,KurumajiT2019,ChandragiriV2016,HirschbergerM2019}, numerical studies of the KLM have only found SkXs for fine-tuned sets of Hamiltonian parameters~\cite{OzawaR2017}.
-The basic reason is that it is very challenging to obtain accurate enough numerical results for the general case.
-Consequently, recent theoretical studies of the SkX formation have focused on phenomenological models that assume a certain form and sign of 4-spin interactions~\cite{HayamiS2021_review}, which are expected to mimic the effective spin-spin interactions generated by the KLM.
-Since a perturbative treatment of the Kondo exchange breaks down beyond second order at low enough temperatures~\cite{AkagiY2012,HayamiS2017}, higher order spin interactions are normally incorporated in an ad-hoc manner~\cite{HayamiS2021_review} or by fitting first principles calculations~\cite{HeinzeS2011}.
-Alternatively, the KLM has also been studied in the double exchange limit~\cite{KumarS2010, RejaS2015}, where additional spin-orbit couplings were introduced to facilitate SkX formation~\cite{KathyatDS2020, KathyatDS2021}.
-Only very recently, it was demonstrated that SkXs can naturally emerge in the weak-coupling limit of the KLM for generic filling fractions and model parameters~\cite{WangZ2020} if an easy-axis spin anisotropy is present.
-In this limit, the KLM can be reduced to the Ruderman-Kittel-Kasuya-Yosida (RKKY) model~\cite{RudermanMA1954,KasuyaT1956,YosidaK1957}.
-Away from this regime, effective higher order spin interactions become relevant, and it remains to be demonstrated that SkXs can generically emerge even in absence of easy-axis anisotropy.
+While our conjecture is supported by an increasing number of experimental results on centrosymmetric metallic magnets~\cite{YuX2012,YuXZ2014,MallikR1998a,SahaSR1999,KurumajiT2019,ChandragiriV2016,HirschbergerM2019,KhanhND2020,AmorosoD2020,ChakrabarttyD2022,ShangT2021,KanekoK2021,TakagiR2022}, numerical studies of the KLM have only found SkX for fine-tuned sets of Hamiltonian parameters~\cite{OzawaR2017}.
+According to the results presented in this work, this requirement arises from finite size effects that limit the accuracy of numerical results for the general case.
+Because of this difficulty, recent theoretical studies of SkX formation have focused on phenomenological models that assume a certain form and sign of 4-spin interactions~\cite{HayamiS2021_review}, which are expected to mimic the effective spin-spin interactions generated by the KLM.
+Since a perturbative treatment of the Kondo exchange breaks down beyond second order at low enough temperatures~\cite{AkagiY2012,HayamiS2017}, higher order spin interactions are normally incorporated in an ad-hoc manner~\cite{HayamiS2021_review} or by fitting first principles calculations~\cite{Kurz01,HeinzeS2011}.
+Alternatively, the KLM has also been studied in the double exchange limit~\cite{KumarS2010, RejaS2015}, where additional spin-orbit couplings were introduced to facilitate the stabilization of SkX~\cite{KathyatDS2020, KathyatDS2021}.

+Only very recently, it was demonstrated that magnetic field induced SkX can naturally emerge in the weak-coupling limit of the KLM for generic filling fractions and model parameters if an easy-axis spin anisotropy~\cite{WangZ2020} or thermal fluctuations~\cite{MitsumotoK2022} are present.
+In this limit, the KLM can be reduced to the RKKY model~\cite{RudermanMA1954,KasuyaT1956,YosidaK1957}.
+Away from this regime, effective $2n$-spin interactions with $n>1$ become relevant, and the above-mentioned arguments suggest that if the ordering wave vectors connect independent pieces of the Fermi surface, these multi-spin interactions should favor the formation of multi-${\bm Q}$ magnetic orderings.